Frequently Asked Questions

 -

 Submit the contact form at the bottom of the page or through the Contact tab.
-We’ll determine if we’re a therapeutic good match through a free 15-minute consultation call, figure out if you’re paying through insurance or privately, and walk you through the paperwork that needs to be read and filled out prior to the intake session.
+We’ll determine if we’re a therapeutic good match, discuss payment, and walk you through the paperwork that needs to be read and filled out prior to the intake session.

 -